AWS

 1. Set AWS credentials

-Export your AWS access key to an environment variable:
+Export your AWS access key to environment variables:

 export AWS_ACCESS_KEY_ID=<value>